 What's particularly nice about Paint My Place is you can actually increase or decrease the opacity of the paint you're applying so you can see what extra coats may look like.
 When done, download the image and share it or bring it with you to a paint store — with the actual name of the paint and brand you want to buy.

 After you've selected the best paint for your home, you can then check out our roundup of apps that can help you find the best place to put a TV.
-Or perhaps you're looking for a complete makeover, and then may find use for our this set of AR home decorating apps you can also use to arrange wallpaper, furniture or just see where the best natural lighting is in your home.
+Or perhaps you're looking for a complete makeover, and then may find use for our set of AR home decorating apps you can also use to arrange wallpaper, furniture or just see where the best natural lighting is in your home.